rawgraphs/rawgraphs-core/website/docs/core.md

 Welcome to the rawgraphs-core documentation!

-This library was born simplify and modularize development of the [RawGraphs web app](https://app.rawgraphs.io), but it can be used to implement the RAWGraphs workflow and rendering charts from javascript code.
+This library was born to simplify and modularize development of the [RawGraphs web app](https://app.rawgraphs.io), but it can be used to implement the RAWGraphs workflow and rendering charts from javascript code.

 The library roughly contains: